Robertson County Vehicle Impound Guide

 Where Is Your Car?

 Finding your vehicle is the first step.
-It's likely at an official impound lot within Robertson County.
+It's likely at one of the following official impound lots within Robertson County:

 How to Find Your Vehicle

-• Reference your case number: Provide them with your name, date of birth, and case number (if you have it).
+• Reference your booking number: Provide them with your name, date of birth, and booking number (if you have it).
 This will help them locate your vehicle quickly.

 What You Need to Retrieve Your Vehicle